 Intern will support implementation of single-stream recycling infrastructure in UGA buildings and develop additional waste reduction strategies toward achieving the 2020 Strategic Plan goal of 65% reduction in landfill waste.

-Urban Agriculture Intern (Open)
+Urban Agriculture Intern (Filled)

 Intern will advance the Athens Urban Food Collective rooftop garden on the Geography and Geology building through hands-on garden management, development of strategic community partners to address urban food insecurity, and other tasks as needed to promote AUFC and place-based urban agriculture at UGA.
 This position will coordinate closely with UGArden staff and student organization and will report jointly to Athens Urban Food Collective faculty and the Office of Sustainability.

-UGArden Compost Intern (Open)
+UGArden Compost Intern (Filled)

 Intern will work at UGArden (campus community garden on S. Milledge Avenue) completing hands-on gardening tasks as directed by the Farm Manager, specifically including creation of an active composting program and physical improvements to UGArden compost facilities.
 Intern will also keep a weekly journal; submit a written report at the conclusion of the internship; help with special events and tours; and supervise student groups as needed.

-Sustainability Across Curriculum Intern (Open)
+Sustainability Across Curriculum Intern (Filled)

 Intern will support the integration of sustainability across the curriculum at UGA including the development of a certificate in sustainability, creating faculty support materials, conducting research, helping to coordinate faculty events, updating the OoS website material and supporting Office of Sustainability faculty and staff.

 Communications and Outreach Intern (Filled)

 Intern supports the communication and outreach mission of the Office of Sustainability including, but not limited to the Weekly Update, website development and content, press releases, calendar contributions, social media, and event outreach.